Barryugo/Barryugo/README.md

 - 👀 I’m interested in data and programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on my project
-- 📫 How to reach me on WhatsApp
+- 📫 Reach me here Barryugo1000@gmail.com

 <!---
 Barryugo/Barryugo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.